Caldararu's conjecture and Tsygan's formality: Introduction and statement of the main results

+The proof of Theorem~\ref{ref-1.1-9} roughly speaking involves the construction of a morphism up to homotopy between the precalculus structures up to homotopy on ($T_\mathrm{poly}^\mathcal L(X)$, $\Omega^\mathcal L(X)$) and ($D_\mathrm{poly}^\mathcal L(X),C_\poly^\mathcal L(X)$).
+In this paper we do not construct a full ``precalculus$_\infty$''-quasi-isomorphism between these structures (in the case that $\mathcal{L}$ is a tangent bundle this has been done in \cite{DTT2} using operadic methods; actually, in {\em loc.\ cit.}, the authors work in the ``calculus$_\infty$'' setting, encoding also the De Rham differential, which is not part of the precalculus structure as observed before).
+On the other hand, in contrast to {\em loc.\ cit.}, the results we prove are explicit and this fact is essential to recover C{\u{a}}ld{\u{a}}raru's conjecture as formulated in \cite{Cald} (see Theorem \ref{ref-1.3-14} below).

+We are able to obtain such explicit results by starting with the local quasi-isomorphisms of Kontsevich and Shoikhet which are given by explicit formul\ae\ (in contrast to, say, Tamarkin's local $G_\infty$-quasi-isomorphism \cite{Tam}).
+While these are {\em a priori} only $L_\infty$-quasi-isomorphisms they are nonetheless compatible with products up to homotopy \cite{K,CR2} in a strong explicit sense and this turns out to be enough for our purposes.

+{} As the local quasi-isomorphisms of Kontsevich and Shoikhet are defined over~$\mathbb{R}$ (see \S\ref{ref-5.4-84}) we have to assume $\mathbb{R}\subset k$ in the statement of Theorem \ref{ref-1.2-11}.
+However enough coefficients are rational (and computable), which in turn allows us to prove Theorem \ref{ref-1.1-9} over an arbitrary field of characteristic zero.
+This idea was already used in \cite{CVdB}.
+See \S\ref{sec-arbitrary}.
+For Theorem \ref{ref-1.2-11} we could likely have started with a Tamarkin-style local quasi-isomorphism \cite{Tam} defined over $\mathbb{Q}$, but since the coefficients of such a local quasi-isomorphism are not explicit, the result would not be immediately applicable to Theorem \ref{ref-1.1-9}.

 The existence of the upper horizontal isomorphism in (\ref{ref-1.6-10}) has been proved independently in~\cite{DTT1,CVdB}, while its explicit form has been computed in~\cite{CVdB}.
-The existence of the lower horizontal isomorphism has been shown in~\cite{DTT2} by operadic methods.
-Our approach {\em via} Kontsevich's and Shoikhet's local formality formul\ae\ allows us to compute it explicitly.
+The existence of the lower horizontal isomorphism has been shown in~\cite{DTT2}.
+As observed above, our approach {\em via} Kontsevich's and Shoikhet's local formality formul\ae\ allows us to compute it explicitly.

-If we apply the hypercohomology functor $\mathbb H^\bul(X,-)$ to the commutative diagram (\ref{ref-1.6-10}) then we obtain the following commutative diagram of precalculi: